-Martin Germann is a curator who lives and works in Cologne.
-For 2021 works on Another Energy (co-curated with Kataoka Mami) at Mori Art Museum (Tokyo, Japan) as well as solo exhibitions with Oliver Laric at OCAT Shanghai (China), Raoul De Keyser at M Woods (Beijing, China) and Thomas Ruff at the National Taiwan Museum of Fine Arts (Taichung).
+Martin Germann lives and works in Cologne, Germany.
+In October 2021 he joined the team of Mori Art Museum (Tokyo, Japan) as an adjunct curator.
+Recently he organized Oliver Laric: Exoskeleton at OCAT Shanghai (2022) and was a co-curator of Another Energy: Power to Continue Challenging 16 Women Artists from around the World at Mori Art Museum (2021-22).
+He also curated a comprehensive solo exhibition by Thomas Ruff at the National Taiwan Museum of Fine Arts (Taichung, 2021).

 From 2012-2019 he was leading the artistic department at S.M.A.K.
-(Ghent, Belgium) where he organized collection and thematic presentations as well as solo shows with Raoul De Keyser, Zhang Peili, Hiwa K, Gerhard Richter, Michael E. Smith, Nairy Baghramian, James Welling, Lee Kit, Michael Buthe, Jordan Wolfson, Rachel Harrison, among others.
-For Lili Dujourie: Folds in Time (2015, co-organized with Mu.ZEE, Ostend) he received an AICA award for Belgium's best exhibition.
+(Ghent, Belgium) where he organized collection and thematic presentations as well as solo shows with Raoul De Keyser, Zhang Peili, Hiwa K, Gerhard Richter, Michael E. Smith, Nairy Baghramian, James Welling, Lee Kit, Kasper Bosmans, Michael Buthe, Jordan Wolfson, Rachel Harrison, among others.
+For Lili Dujourie: Folds in Time (2015) he received an AICA award for Belgium's best exhibition.

-In earlier stages was curator at Kestner Gesellschaft Hanover (Germany), Büro Friedrich (Berlin, Germany), and worked for the Berlin Biennale for Contemporary Art.
+In earlier stages Germann was a curator at Kestner Gesellschaft (Hanover, Germany), Büro Friedrich (Berlin, Germany), and worked for the Berlin Biennale for Contemporary Art.
 He published numerous exhibition catalogues and monographies, his writing has appeared in magazines such as Frieze, Mousse, or 032c.
-He teaches regularly at HISK Ghent, and is a board member of Etablissement d'en Face in Brussels.
+He teaches regularly in universities such as HISK in Ghent, and is a board member of Etablissement d'en Face in Brussels, and a part of the acquisitions committee at IAC Villeurbanne.